FAQs

 Up to 200,000 people typically experience this event, making it the largest single day event in Central Illinois.

-It also ranks in the top 2% of fireworks displays in the country, and is the largest in Illinois.
+It also ranks in the top 1% of fireworks displays in the country and is among the very largest in the Midwest.

 WHERE CAN I HEAR THE SOUNDTRACK TO THE FIREWORKS?